BS in Computer Science

 - 2

-Meets the General Education Natural Sciences requirement.
+Meets the APU Core: Natural Science general education requirement.

 Students must start with CS 120 Introduction to Computer Science I during their first semester at Azusa Pacific University.
 Math is also extremely important for students within our major.
 It is imperative that students determine which math course they qualify for and enroll in that course their first semester, continuing with all math courses until they have completed math requirements for the computer science major.
 If the student does not know which math course they qualify for, they should contact the Academic Success Center at (626) 815-3849 to make an appointment for placement testing.